Learn how to make beads on your own

 Faceted beads

-Crystals are a good example of faceted beads.
+A faceted bead has many flat surfaces (called faces or facets) cut into it that reflects light.
+Most common in gemstone jewelry but there are many different beads that are available faceted.
+Crystal beads are a good example of faceted beads.
 They are useful as accent or feature beads, and I use them quite frequently.
-They are sized in millimetres from 3 to 10mm.
+They are sized in millimeters from 3 to 10mm.

 Beautiful beaded badges